Are you on the list to vote in the 2018 Municipal and School Board Elections? VoterLookUp.ca

 Who can vote?

-You can vote in Kingston's municipal election if you are:
+You can vote in Kingston's municipal election if you meet the following requirements:

-- a resident in the City of Kingston; or
+- You are a resident in the City of Kingston; or

-- a non-resident of the City of Kingston, but you or your spouse own or rent property in the City; and
+- You are a non-resident of the City of Kingston, but you or your spouse own or rent property in the City; and

-- are not prohibited from voting under any law
+- You are not prohibited from voting under any law.

 Who cannot vote?

-You are prohibited from voting on voting day if you are:
+You are prohibited from voting in Kingston's municipal election if you are:

 Voting by proxy

-Any person whose name is on the voters' list or who has been added by revision may vote by proxy.
+- Any person whose name is on the voters' list or who has been added to the voters' list by revision may vote by proxy.
 There are no limitations on who may vote by proxy provided they are on the voters' list.

-The person appointed a voting proxy shall complete, in duplicate, an application in the prescribed form, including a statutory declaration that the person is the person appointed as a voting proxy, and shall bring both copies of the form in person to the Clerk at the Election Office, 216 Ontario St., at City Hall, during normal office hours (8:30 a.m. to 4:30 p.m.) or during the period from 12 to 5 p.m. on an Advance Voting Day (October 13, 2018) and before 5 p.m. on Voting Day (October 22, 2018).
+- You and the person being appointed as your voting proxy must complete, in duplicate, an application in the prescribed form (Form 3).
+The person appointed as the voting proxy shall bring both copies of the form in person to the City Clerk at the Election Office, 216 Ontario Street, City Hall, during normal office hours (8:30 a.m. to 4:30 p.m.) or during the period from 12:00 p.m. to 5 p.m. on Advance Voting Day (October 13, 2018) and before 5 p.m. on Voting Day (October 22, 2018).

-The clerk or designate shall, if satisfied that the person who appointed the voting proxy is qualified to appoint a proxy and the person so appointed is qualified to act as a voting proxy , issue a certificate in the prescribed form.
+- The City Clerk or his or her designate shall, if satisfied that the person who appointed the voting proxy is qualified to appoint a proxy and the person so appointed is qualified to act as a voting proxy, issue a certificate in the prescribed form.
 The voting proxy shall provide identification, in order to complete the affidavit on the form.
-The original of Form 119 shall then be given to the person appointed as the voting proxy and the copy is to be retained in the Election Office.
+The original of Form 3 shall then be given to the person appointed as the voting proxy and the copy is to be retained in the Election Office.

-The clerk shall enter or cause to be entered the name of the person appointed as the voting proxy, together with the name of the person making the appointment, into the data base at the Election Office.
-This procedure shall ensure that a person is unable to act as a voting proxy more than once for persons other than family members.
+- The name of the person appointed as the voting proxy, together with the name of the elector making the appointment shall be recorded in the voting proxy data base at the Election Office.
+This will ensure that a person is unable to act as a voting proxy more than once for persons other than family members.

 There is a special rule for students who may be living away from home while they attend school.
 If you are a student and consider your "home" to be the place where you live when you are not attending school, which means you plan on returning there, then you are eligible to vote in both your "home" municipality and in the municipality where you currently live while attending school.